Discover my current regimen (since August 2015) more info

 Stress and Seborrheic Dermatitis: The Impact of Stress on Skin Health

-• Colonization of yeast on the skin (Malassezia)
+• Malassezia Yeast: Colonization of this yeast on the skin’s surface.

 • Antifungal creams and shampoos